Shetland Sheepdog Breeders in The US, UK, Canada, Australia and New Zealand

 Search our 2018 Shetland Sheepdog breeder listings across the US, UK, Canada, Australia and New Zealand.
 Active breeders offer pedigree Sheltie puppies for sale.

 This section details local Shetland Sheepdog breeder listings.
 Our 2018 list of Sheltie breeders covers all of the US, UK, Canada, Australia and New Zealand.
-Hit your country link below to search now, or read on to learn about the processes breeders undergo to select for Shelties of good health, temperament and socialization.
+Hit your country link below to search now, or read on to learn about the processes breeders undergo to select for Shelties of good health and temperament.

-If you're absolutely desperate to adopt a Sheltie immediately - or are simply looking for an older puppy or adult dog in need of a second chance - take a look at our Sheltie rescue listings which cover the US, UK and Canada.
-Sometimes demand for breeders' Sheltie puppies is so high that you have to go on a waiting list.
+If you're looking for an older puppy or adult dog in need of a second chance, take a look at our Sheltie rescue listings which cover the US, UK and Canada.

 Shetland Sheepdog Breeders in The US